 Children learn about the present monarchy and the monarchy in previous years, as well as political leaders from the past.

 Children have roles and responsibilities within school – classroom monitors, playleaders, librarians, school buddies, reading buddies, assisting Reception Class in the lunch hall, etc.

 We work with local Magistrates to educate the children about upholding British law and the Prosecution Service.

 Assemblies are given on major political events taking place in Great Britain and on notable figures from the country's past and present.

 Whole classes are able to win Magic 'S's, which are stored in a Superclass jar and translate into minutes earned towards a Golden Time session at the end of each half term.
 This inculcates a sense of teamwork and collaboration for the common good.
-Children take part as teams in various school events, such as Sports Day, and participate in the many out of curriculum team tournaments in which we compete.
+Children take part as teams in various school events, such as School Games Day, and participate in the many out of curriculum team tournaments in which we compete.
 All this encourages taking the views and strengths of the team as a means of success, rather than the views of the individual.

 THE RULE OF LAW